Sylvia, her lovely face complements her glamorous figure perfectly

 Since I wanted to be able to repair and restore Cool Girls, I also needed to be able make pleather (leather-like vinyl coated fabric) boot sleeves and clothing, as pleather deteriorates easily and unpredictably.

-Sofar I made some pleather boot sleeves, a couple of cropped jackets and a pair of shorts, some more info can be found on the Accessories page.
+Sofar I made some pleather boot sleeves, a couple of cropped jackets and some pairs of shorts, some more info can be found on the Accessories page.

 Some random thoughts and trivia